Army SGT Christopher Chatwin

 Chris Chatwin began his military career with the Marines to be a part of something bigger and to gain the structure and stability that he did not get in school.
 After eight years with the Marines, he took a break from the military.
 He soon realized he was meant to serve, and joined the Army as an Infantryman.

 Chris went on five combat deployments to Iraq and Afghanistan.
-Over the course of his deployments, he sustained multiple injuries including bi-lateral leg limb salvage, left arm and hand limb salvage, hemi-paralysis, and internal injuries.
-In 2012, he was diagnosed with neurosarcoidosis and systemic sarcoidosis caused from the extended exposure to burn pits during his deployments.
+Over the course of his deployments, he sustained a traumatic brain injury (TBI).
+In 2012, Chris was diagnosed with neuro, cardio, pulmonary, and orthopedic sarcoidosis caused from the extended exposure to burn pits during his deployments to Iraq and Afghanistan.
+The condition causes bi-lateral leg limb salvage, left arm and hand limb salvage, hemi-paralysis, and internal injuries.
 This incurable disease affects the cells in organs throughout the body.
 He underwent therapies for several months at the VA Hospital in Indianapolis.

 Now medically retired, Chris enjoys spending time with his wife, Katie, and their three children Miles, Marlowe, and Maxwell.
-Despite Chris’ health challenges, he lives life to the fullest and enjoys creating art with his oldest son and adaptive snow sports.
+Despite Chris’ health challenges,he lives life to the fullest and loves watching his oldest son create art, adapted snow sports, camping with his family, volunteering, and fishing.
 The one-story, open floor plan and the other special adaptations that a specially adapted custom home provides will alleviate his family’s concerns for his safety.

 Originally from Utah, Chris is choosing to build his home in Oregon for the welcoming Veteran community, school system, and the scenic nature of the state.